ESCOMP/CTSM/doc/source/tech_note/Hydrology/CLM50_Tech_Note_Hydrology.rst

 Adaptive Time Stepping
 '''''''''''''''''''''''''''''

-To improve the accuracy and stability of  the numerical solutions, the length of the time step is adjusted.
-The difference between two numerical approximations is used to  estimate the temporal truncation error, and then the step size is adjusted to meet a user-prescribed error tolerance :ref:`[Kavetski et al., 2002]<Kavetskietal2002>`.
+The length of the time step is adjusted in order to improve the accuracy and stability of the numerical solutions.
+The difference between two numerical approximations is used to  estimate the temporal truncation error, and then the step size :math:`\Delta t_{sub}` is adjusted to meet a user-prescribed error tolerance :ref:`[Kavetski et al., 2002]<Kavetskietal2002>`.
 The temporal truncation error is estimated by comparing the flux obtained from the first-order Taylor series expansion (:math:`q_{i-1}^{n+1}` and :math:`q_{i}^{n+1}`,